Yao Li 李垚

 I am an assistant professor of Statistics at UNC Chapel Hill.
-I was a Ph.D. student at UC Davis working with Prof. Cho-Jui Hsieh and Prof. Thomas C.M.
+I completed my Ph.D. at the University of California, Davis with Prof. Cho-Jui Hsieh and Prof. Thomas C.M.
 Lee.
-I received my master degree in London School of Economics and Political Science under supervision of Prof. Piotr Fryzlewicz.
+Prior to that, I earned my bachelor’s degree in Statistics from Fudan University, China.

 Email: yaoli at email.unc.edu Office: Hanes 334 Google Scholar Profile